Saco - As soon as next year, RSU 23 educators will have a new tool for evaluating student achievement.

 “It’s nice to Democrats and Republicans coming together, unanimously, on such an important issue like reforming our education system.
 This offers an opportunity for students to learn important soft skills sets applicable to the real world via hands-on experiential service learning," says Rep. Chenette.

 In 2017, new graduation standards will be in place that creates multiple pathways for students to chose.
 This initiative aims to complement the transition into those new diploma requirements.

-The bill recently passed by both the House and Senate unanimously and is awaiting the Governor’s signature to become law.
+The bill recently passed by both the House and Senate unanimously and became law with the Governor's signature.